QwertyIsCoding/Canvas/README.md

 # Canvas
-Sample scenes for Nvidia Canvas!
+Sample scenes for Nvidia Canvas, which is quite an impressive piece of software since it runs locally, and can create realiztic images of your drawings and is extremely useful for brainstorming ideas for your next renders, etc.

 ## This is a sample scene that I made:
 ![image](https://user-images.githubusercontent.com/77963043/177745281-1e123968-cb67-4522-976b-a3b4f7c6ad92.png)